Panopto/python-soap/readme.rst

 # python-soap

-a python 2 soap Panopto API client that wraps the zeep library for the heavy lifting
+A python SOAP Panopto API client that wraps the zeep library for the heavy lifting

 THIS REPOSITORY IS UNSUPPORTED
 -----------------------------